Basic Facts About HIV/AIDS

 Are there treatments for HIV/AIDS?

-Today, a number of drugs are available to treat HIV/AIDS.
-Many people
+Today, a number of drugs are available to treat HIV/AIDS that make it easier than ever to stay healthy.

 Is there a vaccine to prevent HIV infection?